learicard/evsp-policy-battery/README.md

 This repository contains the benchmark instances and computational results associated with the paper:

 Ricard, L., Desaulniers, G., Lodi, A. & Rousseau, L.-M. (2026).
-Chance-constrained battery management for electric bus scheduling, *European Journal of Operational Research*.
+Chance-constrained battery management for electric bus scheduling, *European Journal of Operational Research* [under review].

 ---